-This comprises development and construction of residential and commercial properties.
-These activities are carried out by Sinmah Development Sdn Bhd, Sinmah Builders Sdn Bhd, Budi Saja Sdn Bhd, Meadow Assets Sdn Bhd and Sinmah Encorp Development Sdn Bhd.
+This division comprises development and construction of residential and commercial properties.
+These activities are carried out by Sinmah Development Sdn Bhd, Sinmah Builders Sdn Bhd, Budi Saja Sdn Bhd and Meadow Assets Sdn Bhd.

 The Group's housing development and construction operations are currently based in Melaka and Johor only.
-Since venturing into the housing development activity in 1995, the Group has undertaken housing development projects in the following localities:
+Significant current and future development activities are as follows:

-1) Bukit Katil
+1) Krubong